caicloud/nirvana/README.md

 ## Getting Started

-Nirvana provides two languages of documentations to help you to dig into this framework.
-But only chinese docs are fresh.
-If you can help to update these docs, we are very appreciate it.
+Nirvana provides documentations in two languages to help you expore this framework.
+Note right now, only Chinese docs are kept up-to-date.

 - [中文](https://caicloud.github.io/nirvana/zh-hans)
 - [English (Expired)](https://caicloud.github.io/nirvana/en)

 ## Features

-- API Framework based on Descriptors.
+- API Framework based on Descriptors
 - Request Filter
 - Middleware
 - Validator
 - Plugins
-  - Metrics
-  - Tracing
 - API Doc Generation
 - Client Generation

 ## Contributing

-If you are intrested in this framework and want to contribute to it, you can get more deatils from [CONTRIBUTING.md](./CONTRIBUTING.md)
+If you are interested in contributing to Nirvana, please checkout [CONTRIBUTING.md](./CONTRIBUTING.md).
+We welcome any code or non-code contribution!

 ## Licensing

 Nirvana is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.